elpapi42/Todolist/README.md

 # Todolist
-Simple Project for Learn Flask Basics
+Project for learn Flask, React, CI/CD, Deployment on Production Environments and Web Development in General.